Is Arrival (ARVL) a Keeper?

 Barclays, on the other hand, stated in their research note that they expect to see ARVL reach a price target of $25.
 The rating they have provided for ARVL stocks is “Overweight” according to the report published on June 03rd, 2021.

-During the last 5 trading sessions, ARVL fell by -4.42%, which changed the moving average for the period of 200-days by -89.10% in comparison to the 20-day moving average, which settled at $1.2475.
+During the last 5 trading sessions, ARVL remain unchanged, which changed the moving average for the period of 200-days by -89.52% in comparison to the 20-day moving average, which settled at $1.2095.
 In addition, Arrival saw -85.44% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ARVL